prysmaticlabs/prysm/sharding/README.md

 2.  _**Collator client connects & listens to incoming headers from the geth node and assigns user as collators on a shard per period:**_ The collator is selected in CURRENT_PERIOD + LOOKEAD_PERIOD (which is around a 5 minutes notice) and must accept collations from proposer nodes that offer the best prices.

 3.  _**Concurrently, a proposer client processes pending transaction data into blobs:**_ the proposer client will create collation bodies and submit them to collators through an open bidding system.
+In Phase 1, it is important to note that we will _not_ have any state execution.
+Proposers will just serialize pending tx into fixed collation body sizes without executing them for validity.

 4. _**Collators broadcast a signed commitment to all top proposers:**_ collators create a signed list called a _commitment_ that specifies top collations he/she would accept based on a high payout.
 This eliminates some risk on behalf of proposers, who need some guarantee that they are not being led on by collators.